sv99/rastertokpsl-re/README.md

 ## data_kpslcmp.pl

-Perl script, which generates kpsl files for all pdf files in the data directory, using original ratertokpsl and rastertokpsl-re filters and compare it.
+Perl script, which generates kpsl files for all pdf files in the data directory, using original rastertokpsl and rastertokpsl-re filters and compare it.

 rastertokpsl-re must be properly installed.